 - Provide their own laptop computers.

-- Provide helpful and educational handout material(s) at their own expense, if desired.
+- Provide helpful and educational handouts at their own expense, if desired.

-Call for Papers will be accepted no later than March 31, 2018.
+Proposals will be accepted no later than April 30th.

-Notifications to of accepted Papers will be provided no later than April 30, 2018.
+Notifications of accepted Papers will be provided no later than May 15th.